udacity/FCND-FixedWing/README.md

 #### Scenario #2: Altitude Hold ####

 The objective of this scenario is to tune/implement a controller to maintain a constant altitude using the elevator.
 The throttle will be set to a fixed value.
-The altitude hold should be implemented using successive loop closure as shown above.
+The altitude hold should be implemented using successive loop closure.
 The inner loop will be a PD controller on the aircraft pitch.
 The outer loop will be a PI controller on the aircraft altitude.
-The integrator must contain anti-windup protection..
+Ensure to implement anti-windup for the integrator.

 To complete this scenario: